-In his 10th year at UCF in 2013, George O'Leary has helped the Knights achieve dozens of historic firsts including games in front of sellout crowds on campus, individual accolades for student-athletes, three conference championships, four division titles and trips to prestigious bowl games.
+In his 11th year at UCF in 2014, George O'Leary has helped the Knights achieve dozens of historic firsts, including games in front of sellout crowds on campus, individual accolades for student-athletes, three conference championships and victories in prestigious bowl games.
 For O'Leary, it has been business as usual.

 Since taking over the program in 2004, O'Leary has made sure that UCF has reached new heights.
-The longest-tenured coach in the American Athletic Conference, the veteran head coach has molded his program into a consistent winner on and off of the field.
+The longest-tenured coach in the American Athletic Conference, the veteran football mind has molded his program into a consistent winner on and off of the field.

 His hard work contributed to the construction of Bright House Networks Stadium.
 Interest in the program has never been higher.
 His student-athletes are enjoying record success in the classroom, and the Knights are winning on the football field.

-Joining the American Athletic Conference in 2013, UCF set school records with 11 regular-season wins, six road victories and an eight-game winning streak which is still active heading into the bowl game.
+Joining The American in 2013, UCF set school records with 12 wins, seven victories away from Orlando and a nine-game winning streak which is still active heading into 2014.
 UCF was undefeated in league play for the first time (8-0) en route to the outright conference title.

-The 2013 squad posted UCF's first win over a top-10 team (No. 8/6 Louisville) and its first victory against a Big Ten program (Penn State).
+The 2013 squad also posted UCF's first two wins over top-10 teams (No. 8/6 Louisville and No. 6/5 Baylor) and its first victories against Big Ten (Penn State) and Big 12 (Baylor) programs.
 And on Dec.
-8, exactly 10 years to the day O'Leary was hired at UCF, the Knights accepted their first BCS bowl berth as they will face No. 6 Baylor in the Tostitos Fiesta Bowl.
+8, exactly 10 years to the day O'Leary was hired at UCF, the Knights accepted their first BCS bowl berth.

-O'Leary would be named a finalist for the Eddie Robinson Coach of the Year Award, to The Paul Bear Bryant Coach of the Year Award Watch List and a semifinalist for the Maxwell Football Club Collegiate Coach of the Year.
+O'Leary was named The American's Coach of the Year in 2013, as well as a finalist for the Eddie Robinson Coach of the Year Award, to The Paul Bear Bryant Coach of the Year Award Watch List and a semifinalist for the Maxwell Football Club Collegiate Coach of the Year.

-Before heading off to the American Athletic Conference for 2013, O'Leary and his Knights had work to do in Conference USA.
-And they definitely made 2012 another memorable season.
-UCF went on to earn its fourth East Division title and post a 10-4 record, tying for the second-most victories in a single season.
+Before heading off to The American for 2013, O'Leary and his Knights had work to do in Conference USA, and they definitely made 2012 another memorable season.
+UCF went on to earn its fourth East Division title and post a 10-4 record.
 It culminated in a 38-17 thumping of Ball State in the 2012 Beef `O' Brady's Bowl.

-Guided by the winningest senior class in school history in 2012, UCF paced C-USA with six players on the All-C-USA First Team.
-That included C-USA Defensive Player of the Year Kemal Ishmael and C-USA Special Teams Player of the Year Quincy McDuffie, who also would be named a Sports Illustrated First-Team All-American.
+UCF paced the league with six players on the All-C-USA First Team.
+That included C-USA Defensive Player of the Year Kemal Ishmael and C-USA Special Teams Player of the Year Quincy McDuffie, who was also named a Sports Illustrated First-Team All-American.

 Freshmen seemed to take over on the field in 2011.
 UCF led the league with six players voted onto the C-USA All-Freshman Team, which were the most by any team since Houston had six in 2008.
 Rannell Hall served as the lone freshman from any school to grab a spot on the All-C-USA First Team, as he was the first freshman kick returner in C-USA since 2002 to be voted onto the first team.

-The 2010 season surpassed even the 2007 year when O'Leary guided the Knights to what was then arguably the finest campaign in program history.
-UCF won 10 contests, claimed the C-USA Championship and participated in the AutoZone Liberty Bowl in front of a nationally-televised audience on ESPN.
+UCF broke out in 2007 with 10 victories, claimed the C-USA Championship and participated in the AutoZone Liberty Bowl in front of a nationally-televised audience on ESPN.

-There was little suspense as to who would garner C-USA Coach of the Year honors that year either.
+There was little suspense as to who would garner C-USA Coach of the Year honors that year.
 For the Knights and their fans, 2007 was truly a year to remember.
-For the college football world, the season was more evidence that O'Leary has built the Knights into a powerful program.
+For the college football world, the season was more evidence that O'Leary was only just beginning to build the Knights into a powerful bunch.

 Helping UCF Arrive on the National Scene